A History of the University Carillon - Honi Soit

 One of the most distinctive features of campus life is, in fact, a monument to the dead.
 The University Carillon is, formally, the University War Memorial Carillon — a memorial to the students, staff and alumni of the University who fought and died in the First World War.
 The outbreak of the war enraptured the newly federated Australia, with tens of thousands rushing to enlist.
 The University was no different, with some 1,800 students and graduates enlisting, 197 of whom would be killed over the course of the war.
 At a time when active annual enrolments totalled less than 2,000 during the war years, this was a significant number.

 With the war’s end, the University Senate resolved to construct a “suitable memorial” for those “who have given their lives in the service of the Empire in the Great War.”
-A series of options wass canvassed: a swimming pool, a hostel, a sports ground, and no less than a University War Memorial Boat Shed.
+A series of options was canvassed: a swimming pool, a hostel, a sports ground, and no less than a University War Memorial Boat Shed.
 It would not be until 1923, five years after the war’s end, that the Evening Students’ Association would put forward a proposal for a carillon to fill the role.

 A carillon is a huge musical instrument, consisting of tuned bells played from a keyboard.
 Carillons are rare: only two others exist in Australia, in Bathurst and Canberra, and the University was to have the country’s first.
 The carillon proposal quickly garnered widespread support and planning began for the mammoth task of raising the necessary funds.
 Bells would have to be cast in England, transported by ship to Sydney and installed through the roof of a reinforced and restructured Quadrangle clocktower.
 The cost was expected to be £15,000 (about $1.2 million today).
 Each of the 49 bells would be funded by individuals or groups — £21 for the smallest, £1,500 for the largest — with the right of inscription afforded to some.